Azure/azure-iot-sdk-c/doc/setting_up_vcpkg.md

 ## C SDK vcpkg support

-The C SDK uses vcpkg primarily for LTS releases.
-The most recent LTS release can be installed using the syntax: `vcpkg install azure-iot-sdk-c` and sets the following CMake flags:
+The C SDK uses [vcpkg](https://github.com/microsoft/vcpkg) primarily for LTS releases.
+The most recent LTS release can be installed using the syntax: `vcpkg install azure-iot-sdk-c` and builds using the following CMake flags:

 ```
     -Dskip_samples=ON